overlord-bot/Overlord/cogs/calendar/README.md

 -Fix remove command, currently does not work correctly with the events dictionary.
 (Implemented)

 -Add a command to edit events.
-(Ongoing)
+(In progress)